tardate/LittleArduinoProjects/ESP8266/SerialTest/README.md

 This project is a first test of the basics: communicating with the default firmware and hopefully connecting to an access point in my area.

-My objective is to use a serial console on a computer (MacOSX), to talk to the ESP8266, using serial communications, via a USB-serial adapter.
+My objective is to use a serial console on a computer (macOS), to talk to the ESP8266, using serial communications, via a USB-serial adapter.